 - Small to midsize businesses have a PPC campaign running in 65% of the cases (source)

-- After searching on Google for 5 days, 35% of users purchased what they were looking for (source)
+- After searching on Google for five days, 35% of users purchased what they were looking for (source)

 They are usually labeled as “Ad,” but the rest of the Ad blends in quite well into the common organic search results.

-If your “Ad” is displayed in the top results of Google, this means that you won a bid on a certain keyword you want your ad to be displayed for.
+If your “Ad” is displayed in the top results of Google, you won a bid on a certain keyword you want your ad to be displayed for.